lalanza808/docker-monero-node/README.md

 docker-compose build  # make build
 ```

+The following ports will be bound for `monerod`:
+- 18080   # p2p
+- 18089   # restricted rpc
+- 18082   # zmq
+- 18083   # unrestricted rpc

+You will want to open/allow ports 18080 and 18089 in your firewall for usage as a remote/public node.

 ## Usage

 It's fairly simple, use `docker-compose` to bring the containers up and down and look at logs.